 One of the questions we’ve been asked in the past is how we make white salt dough.
-We’ve pointed readers to our Homemade White Cornflour Clay recipe as this is brilliant white but it does involve cooking so isn’t as child-friendly as classic salt dough recipes are.
+We’ve pointed readers to our Homemade White Clay recipe as this is brilliant white but it does involve cooking so isn’t as child-friendly as classic salt dough recipes are.
 But, we’ve been playing around with our recipe and have a really simple way of making it white and you can air dry or oven dry the finished articles.
-So here we go our Easy No-Cook White Salt Dough Recipe to either oven-dry or air dry.
+So here we go our White Salt Dough Recipe.

-Salt dough because of the plain flour used is traditionally an off white colour and in the past, for snowmen Christmas tree ornaments, we have to use acrylic paints to get them white or use the homemade white clay dough recipe linked above.
+Salt dough because of the plain flour used is traditionally an off white colour.
+In the past, for our snowmen Christmas tree ornaments, we have to use acrylic paints to get them white or use the homemade white clay dough recipe linked above.

 But, playing around with our classic recipe a little we’ve managed to produce a bright white salt dough that is great for snowmen ornaments as well as some pretty stamped gift tags.